 Check the Other Radiators

 The first, and very simple step, is to check the other radiators in your property.
 Identifying whether or not there is a single radiator cold or multiple radiators cold will lead you down the different routes to take.
 If it is a single radiator that is cold, then you can be confident the issue is isolated to that radiator only.
+Whether one radiator is not working or some radiators are not working, it’s important to identify the cause.
 Establishing there are multiple cold radiators points to problems with either your heating control, boiler, pipework or plumbing.

 Multiple Cold Radiators

-Finding multiple cold radiators leads to some quick checks, first of all you should check your heating is actually on!
+Finding out that some radiators are not working leads to some quick checks, first of all you should check your heating is actually on!
 It may sound very simple and obvious, but it is a common scenario.
 If you find your heating is set to ‘on’ but all of the radiators are cold, you should then look at what may be hindering the delivery of hot water.
 Please be aware, you should not undertake any investigative work you are not comfortable with and you should understand that it is a legal requirement under the Gas Safety (Installation and Use) Regulations 1998 to be a Gas Safe registered engineer to work on Gas systems.

 Low Boiler Pressure